-This paper presents our detailed assessment of St Leonards South Section 7.11 Contributions Plan (SLS CP), submitted by Lane Cove Council (council).
-The paper explains how we assessed each category of costs in the plan, issues relating across the entire plan, and our draft recommendations.
+This Technical Paper presents our detailed assessment of St Leonards South Section 7.11 Contributions Plan (SLS CP), submitted by Lane Cove Council (Council).
+The paper explains how we assessed each category of costs in the plan, cross-category issues, and our recommendations.
 We conducted our assessment against the criteria in the Department of Planning, Industry and Environment's (DPIE) Practice Note.